QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Countermeasures

 \section{Countermeasures}

 In response to the challenges posed by QuantAttack, in this section, we propose two practical steps that can be performed to enhance the security of the quantization process: \textbf{Limiting the use of high-precision multiplications} -- implement rules that limit when and how often the model uses high-precision calculations.
-This approach, however, may negatively affect the quantization performance, failing to capture all natural outliers, which has been shown to be the cause of performance degradation in static quantization techniques~\cite{LLM8}. \textbf{Increasing the batch size} -- based on our observations (Figure~\ref{fig:batchs}), increasing the batch size reduces QuantAttack's impact due to a higher occurrence of natural outliers.
+An implementation of this approach (further discussed in the supplementary material) has shown that the 1681\% increase in the outliers can be reduced to a 251\% increase, without compromising model accuracy on the clean images; This approach, however, requires a pre-defined threshold which depends on the specific model and system requirements. \textbf{Increasing the batch size} -- based on our observations (Figure~\ref{fig:batchs}), increasing the batch size reduces QuantAttack's impact due to a higher occurrence of natural outliers.
 In this case, the synthetic outliers that our attack produces might blend with the natural outliers (\ie, the number of high-precision multiplications will not increase linearly).
 Nonetheless, the quantization's efficiency decreases as the batch size grows.
 Above all, both approaches have trade-offs between performance and security, demonstrating that there is no perfect solution that will completely eliminate the threat posed by our attack.